marcorosso768/marcorosso768.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I am thrilled to be a visiting student at the Universidad de San Andrés in Buenos Aires 🇦🇷 <br> Feel free to get in touch if you are nearby!
+I am thrilled to be a visiting student at the Universidad de San Andrés in Buenos Aires 🇦🇷